 - If you're projecting from a computer or RGB video device, press the Auto button on the remote control.
 If this doesn't work or if you're projecting from a component, composite, or S-video device, you may need to adjust the Position setting in the Signal menu.
 See page 56 for more information. - If you've enlarged part of the image using the E-Zoom ⊕ button on the remote control, press the Esc button to cancel zooming and return to full display. - Try pressing the Resize button on the remote control to select a different aspect ratio (ratio of length to height). - Make sure your computer's resolution setting is correct.
-Ideally, it should be 1024 × 768 (for the PowerLite 81p) or 800 × 600 (for the PowerLite 61p) to match the projector's native resolution.
-If this option isn't available, select one of the other compatible video formats listed on page 98.
+Ideally, it should be 1024 × 768 to match the projector's native resolution.
+If this option isn't available, select one of the supported display formats listed on page 98.